 The Geotechnical Services Project Manager, Fritz Klingler, P.E. of NTH Consultants, is also the Drilling Program Project Manager.
-He is responsible for overall delivery of the geotechnical services; as well as overall communications between NTH and the overall Project Manager (Joe Corradino), the Engineering Services Project Manager (Regine Beauboeuf), all subconsultants to NTH, the MDOT geotechnical staff, MDEQ, OSHA, and emergency services personnel (i.e., police, fire, etc.).
+He is responsible for overall delivery of the geotechnical services; as well as overall communications between NTH and the overall Project Manager (Joe Corradino), the Engineering Services Project Manager (Regine Beaubouf), all subconsultants to NTH, the MDOT geotechnical staff, MDEQ, OSHA, City of Detroit, and emergency services personnel (i.e., police, fire, etc.).
 As indicated herein, certain communications responsibilities will be delegated by Fritz Klingler depending on the time of day, which persons are on site, etc.

-Data Analysis and Compilation will be managed by Joe Alberts, PE, of NTH Consultants.
+Data Analysis and Compilation will be managed by Joe Alberts, PE. of NTH Consultants.
 He will be responsible for all data procurement and analysis on a day-to-day basis.
 Joe Alberts will also be responsible for the overall management of the drilling program at times that Fritz Klingler is not readily available (i.e., out of town).

 The Field Data Acquisition Project Engineer (FDAPE), Craig Johnson of NTH Consultants, has overall responsibility for the acquisition of field data for this phase of the program and compliance with all aspects of the MDEQ drilling permits.
-In addition, during day-to-day operations, he will also be authorized to act on behalf of Fritz Klingler and provide communication and direction to all subconsultants to NTH Consultants, as well as MDOT geotechnical staff, MDEQ, OSHA, and emergency services personnel.
+In addition, during day-to-day operations, he will also be authorized to act on behalf of Fritz Klingler and provide communication and direction to all subconsultants to NTH Consultants, as well as MDOT geotechnical staff, MDEQ, OSHA, City of Detroit, and emergency services personnel.
 Daily reports and weekly summaries will be prepared by Craig Johnson and forwarded to the Project Manager, Joseph Corradino.
+Daily reports and weekly summaries with respect to hydrogen sulfide will also be prepared and forwarded to John Abbo/Brenda Ice at the Department of Emergency Management / Homeland Security and to Michael Gregory at the City of Detroit Department of Health and Wellness Promotion.

-The Project Health and Safety Officer, Harry Price, P.E. of NTH Consultants, is responsible for overall project safety for NTH employees, ensuring other company employees have health and safety plans in place, and for overall compliance with MDEQ permit requirements regarding safety issues
+The Project Health and Safety Officer, Harry Price, P.E. of NTH Consultants, is responsible for overall project safety for NTH employees, ensuring other company employees have health and safety plans in place, and for overall compliance with MDEQ permit requirements regarding safety issues (general, H2S, etc.).

-(general, H_2S , etc.).
 In addition, Harry Price is responsible for conducting safety orientations for all personnel visiting the site, as discussed in Attachment 2 - Project Safety Orientation.

-The Environmental Issues Manager, Steve Innis, P.E. of NTH Consultants, will be responsible for compliance with environmental protocol as established by the MDEQ drilling permits and right of entry agreements from various property owners.
+The Environmental Issues Manager, Steve Innes, P.E. of NTH Consultants, will be responsible for compliance with environmental protocol as established by the MDEQ drilling permits, as well as right of entry and Environmental Plan agreements from the City and DEGC.

-Subcontractor Coordination and Oversight on a day-to-day basis will be handled by Kurt Warning of NTH Consultants.
+Subcontractor Coordination and Oversight on a day-to-day basis will be handled by Ennis Smith of NTH Consultants.
 In particular, he will coordinate and oversee all site preparation and restoration of the drilling sites, and will assist the Field Inspection Drilling Engineers as necessary in oversight of contractors working at the drilling sites.